Cognigy/Documentation/docs/en/docs/ai/installation/migration/from-nlu-v1-to-v2-migration.md

 This guide is intended for Cognigy on-premise customers who are migrating from the older version of Cognigy NLP to the newer version.

+!!! note "Deprecation of Cognigy NLU V1"
     Starting from release **4.60.0**, we will only provide bug fixes for the old NLP services if they are critical.
 The old NLP services will be fully deprecated with release **4.64.0**, at which point all on-premise customers should have migrated.
 After the **4.64.0** release, the old NLP services will no longer be available.

 ## Introduction